Do you take breaks from preparing and drinking kefir? How do you store kefir grains when this happens?

 To make as little waste as possible and to keep the grains in a good shape, we recommend to store them carefully.
 Cold temperatures slow down the grains and storing them in the fridge is a way to pause their activity.
 Here are some examples:

 Store kefir grains in milk in the fridge:

 Put the milk kefir grains in the clean glass jar with a lid and cover with milk.
 For longer period of storage use more milk to give the grains more food.
 You should also change the milk every two weeks.
 Leave the top lid slightly open to enable airflow.
 You can leave the grains in the fridge for 7-14 days.
 You can only store milk kefir grains this way.

 Store kefir grains in water/sugar solution in the fridge:

 Pour water into the smaller jar and add a spoon or two of sugar, stir until dissolved.
 Use fresh non-chlorinated and non filtered water to avoid damaging the grains.
 You can leave them in this sugary solution for up to 2 months in the fridge.
 Leave the lid slightly open to enable airflow.
-You can store milk and water kefir grains this way.
+You can store milk or water kefir grains this way.

 Freezing kefir grains:

 Strain the grains from kefir and rinse them under non-chlorinated water.
 Then, put them on the paper towel and gently tap them to dry them or leave them to dry for a few hours.
 You can put dry grains into plastic or glass jar or plastic bag to store them for up to 6 months in the freezer.
 Also, to protect the grains put in a spoon of powdered milk.
 This way of storage can be done with water or milk kefir grains.